 This does not mean that every trainer certified through these programs is competent, or that anyone not certified through these programs is incompetent.

 Read more: The 12 Biggest Myths About Personal Training

 Special Needs and Goals

-In the case in which the term master trainer actually refers to a person with greater expertise in any given area, consider your specific needs and goals -- as well as your budget -- when determining whether to use a master trainer or personal trainer.
+Consider your specific needs and goals — as well as your budget — when determining whether to use a master trainer or personal trainer.
 The cost of choosing a master trainer over a personal trainer should be justified by the value of the services received.
 Greater knowledge does not always equal greater results.

 Find the Fit for You

 Titles and credentials have their place, but finding the right fit for you should be your primary focus.
-According to Health Tap, some credentials are not worth the paper they are printed on.
+Some credentials are not worth the paper they're printed on.
 If the trainer cannot adequately explain how she will help you accomplish your goals, then seek someone who can.
 With the exception of extraordinary cases, an experienced personal trainer will be able to help you meet your general fitness needs.
 More specific and advanced needs may require the expertise of a master trainer.